abhijato-c/Jimbo/readme.md

 * `src/MovePiece.cpp`: Logic for updating board state after moves.
 * `src/LookupTables.cpp`: Magic bitboard or sliding piece lookup generation.
 * `src/Misc.cpp`: Printing moves, Parse FEN, etc.
+* `Lichess Bot/LichessBot.py`: Python script for Lichess API integration.
+* `Lichess Bot/OpeningBook.bin`: An opening book that bot.py uses(not connected to the engine).
+* `Lichess Bot/requirements.txt`: Python pip requirements file to run the bot.
+* `Lichess Bot/token.txt`: (User-provided) API token for Lichess.
+* `MakeOpeningBook.py`: Makes a polyglot opening book from the PGN files in the 'pgns' directory.
 * `pgns/*.pgn`: 249 PGN files downloaded from PGNMentor to make an opening book.
 * `test/`: A folder containing a script to check if the new version of the engine is actually better.
-* `LichessBot.py`: Python script for Lichess API integration.
-* `MakeOpeningBook.py`: Makes a polyglot opening book from the PGN files in the 'pgns' directory.
-* `OpeningBook.bin`: An opening book that bot.py uses(not connected to the engine).
-* `token.txt`: (User-provided) API token for Lichess.